CodePushGo/website/src/content/blog/en/understanding-apples-privacy-manifest.md

 | Bundle download speed | **114 ms (5 MB)** [\[1\]](https://capgo.app/) | \-  |
 | Annual cost (Team plan) | **$996** | **$6,000** [\[1\]](https://capgo.app/) |

-**Quick takeaway**: Capgo offers a much lower first-year cost - $996 compared to Appflow’s $6,000.
+**Quick takeaway**: CodePushGo offers a much lower first-year cost - $996 compared to Appflow’s $6,000.

-Now, let’s look at how Capgo stands out specifically for Privacy Manifest updates.
+Now, let’s look at how CodePushGo stands out specifically for Privacy Manifest updates.

-### Privacy Manifest: Capgo Benefits
+### Privacy Manifest: CodePushGo Benefits

-Capgo’s open-source codebase makes it a strong choice for managing Privacy Manifest updates.
+CodePushGo’s open-source codebase makes it a strong choice for managing Privacy Manifest updates.
 It enables quick adjustments to meet evolving privacy standards, ensuring compliance stays manageable [\[1\]](https://capgo.app/).

 ## Summary

 Since May 2024, all iOS apps must comply with mandatory manifest requirements.
 Automation can make managing these manifests much easier.
-For Capacitor projects, include your manifest in the iOS bundle and use tools like Capgo to automate updates securely, thanks to its end-to-end encryption.
+For Capacitor projects, include your manifest in the iOS bundle and use tools like CodePushGo to automate updates securely, thanks to its end-to-end encryption.

 With your manifest set up and updates automated, here are some key practices to ensure smooth Privacy Manifest updates: